biamassaioli/biamassaioli/README.md

 <!--
 - 🔭 I’m currently working on ... -->
 - 🌱 I’m currently learning ...
-HTML, CSS, JavaScript, React, Blockchain concepts
+HTML, CSS, JavaScript, Blockchain concepts

 - 👯 I’m looking to collaborate on ...
 Cool front end projects that mix interactional design, art and games and any Blockchain initiative.